kristinemlarson/gnssrefl/tests/use_cases/use_tnpp.md

 ### Make SNR Files

 Let's start with one file.
-We are using the high-rate (1 second) data but are decimating it to 3 seconds to make the code run faster.
+We are using the high-rate (1 second) data but are decimating it to 2 seconds to make the code run faster.
+(my result plots below use the 1 second datastream, but you won't be able to tell the difference):

-<code>rinex2snr tnpp 2021 301 -archive unavco -rate high -dec 3 -orb gnss</code>
+<code>rinex2snr tnpp 2021 301 -archive unavco -rate high -dec 2 -orb gnss</code>

 To get started :